 The Weed Abatement Ordinance requires parcels of 2 acres or less to have weeds no taller than 2 inches.
 Parcels larger than 2 acres must have a 30-foot fire break around all structures.
 For further details, please reference the Weed Abatement Guidelines (PDF).

 Reducing Fire Hazards

 The goal of the Cosumnes Fire Department is to reduce the risk of fire hazards only.
 Although some parcels may be unsightly, they might not constitute a fire hazard.

 Fire hazards exist when overgrown weeds, brush, or trimmings are adjacent to, or could potentially threaten, structures such as dwellings, barns, storage buildings, or stored vehicles.

-An on-site inspection will be conducted to determine if the parcel requires weed abatement in order to protect nearby structures or wooden fences from fire.
+An on-site inspection will be conducted to determine if a parcel requires weed abatement in order to protect nearby structures or wooden fences from fire.

-If the site is determined to be a fire hazard, the owner/tenant will be required to abate the hazard by discing/mowing, providing defensible space, or clearing brush or trimmings.
+If the parcel is determined to be a fire hazard, the owner/tenant will be required to abate the hazard by discing/mowing, providing defensible space, or clearing brush or trimmings.
 Please use equipment in a safe and responsible manner.
 Visit the Prevent Wildfire California website for information on the safe use of equipment.